himanshurajora/himanshurajora/README.md

 ### I Am Himansh Jangid, हिमांशु जांगिड़

 #### Founder Of Vedik Cyber Forces, A Team Of Enthusiastic Computer Science Engineers
+#### I Am A Student At <a href="https://anandice.ac.in">Anand International College Of Engineering</a> In Computer Science And Engineeing Branch

 <br>

 My Goals And Objectives Are Christal Clear.
 This Helps Me To Work More Faster And Efficiently.
 I Improve Myself Everyday In Terms Of A Good Character And In Time Management Skills.
-I Like Do Things As Fast As Possible So That They Doesn't Take More Of My Time
+I Like Do Things As Fast As Possible So That They Doesn't Take More Of My Time.
 <br>
 I Started My Journey With Computers In 2017.
 <br>